Minimising Numbers of Losses and Abandonments in Small Call Centres Under a Transient Regime: Introduction

-In many call centres, customer queries are divided among different categories depending on the level of complexity of the query.
+In many call centres, customer queries are divided into different categories depending on the level of complexity of the query.
 Similarly, agents are also assigned a skill level depending on their ability to solve these queries.
-When a call arrives, based on the caller's initial input to the IVR, they are assigned to an agent with the appropriate skill level.
+When a call arrives, based on the caller's initial input to an Interacting Voice Response (IVR) system, they are assigned to an agent with the appropriate skill level.
 Some agents are multi-skilled and can deal with more than one type of query.
-When a call centre has multi-skilled agents, it can lead to a number of possibilities for allocating an incoming call to an agent.
-We call these rules of assigning an incoming call to an agent a \textit{policy}.
+When a call centre has multi-skilled agents, there can be a number of possibilities for allocating an incoming call to an agent.
+We call the rules of assigning an incoming call to an agent a \textit{policy}.

-Skills-based routing has been studied many times before through different techniques.
-One of the most common and effective ways is to study them through simulations, see \textcite{takakuwa2005simulation}, \textcite{adetunji2007performance}, \textcite{akhtar2010exploiting}, \textcite{mehrotra2012routing}, \textcite{ilk2020improving} and \textcite{mughele2020exploring}.
-In Section \ref{Sim}, we have also used simulations for comparison and verification purposes.

-\textcite{wallace_staffing_2005} developed routing algorithm for skills-based routing. \textcite{stolletz2004performance}, \textcite{gans_call-routing_2007} and \textcite{wang2008staffing} compared the routing policies under a steady state assumption while \textcite{gurvich2008service} considered other asymptotic regimes such as the quality-and-efficiency-driven regime as the system load goes to infinity. \textcite{bhulai2009dynamic} obtained nearly optimal routing policies under the specific case where there is either no buffer for waiting customers or there is a buffer and all agents have either a single skill only or they are fully cross-trained. \textcite{legros2016optimal} performed this analysis for call centres with a call back option but which does not have skills-based routing. \textcite{rusilko2021network} investigated the routing process under the asymptotic assumption of a large number of customers. \textcite{ali2011intelligent}, \textcite{mehrbod2018caller}, \textcite{ilk2020improving} and \textcite{jorge2020intelligent} used machine learning techniques such as support vector machines, random forests and neural networks for their analysis.
+Skills-based routing has been studied many times using different techniques. \textcite{wallace_staffing_2005} developed a suboptimal routing algorithm for skills-based routing, and showed using simulation analysis that limited cross training among agents could be almost as efficient as training all the agents for all the skills. \textcite{stolletz2004performance} calculated the steady state probabilities and performance measures for a given priority based routing policy. \textcite{bhulai2009dynamic} obtained nearly optimal routing policies by minimising the long term expected average cost for the specific case where there is either no buffer for waiting customers or there is a buffer and all agents have either a single skill or are fully cross-trained. \textcite{mehrbod2018caller} and \textcite{jorge2020intelligent} used machine learning techniques such as Random Forests and Neural Networks for their analysis.
+Simulation, see for example \textcite{adetunji2007performance}, \textcite{akhtar2010exploiting} and \textcite{mehrotra2012routing}, has also been a popular method for comparing different routing policies.